BinalModi/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
-This repostory contains all my work for Coursera's Machine Learning Course from Stanford University
+This repostory is created for the work done by me as a part of Coursera's Machine Learning Course from Stanford University.